Author, Speaker, Safety Advocate

 Chesley B. “Sully” Sullenberger, III has been dedicated to the pursuit of safety for his entire adult life.
-While he is best known for serving as Captain during what has been called the “Miracle on the Hudson,” Sullenberger is a safety expert, speaker, author, and consultant.
-He is the founder and CEO of Safety Reliability Methods, Inc., a company dedicated to management, safety, performance and reliability consulting.
+While he is best known for serving as Captain during what has been called the “Miracle on the Hudson,” Sullenberger is a safety expert, speaker, and author.
 He currently serves on the U.S. Department of Transportation’s Advisory Committee for Automation in Transportation.
+He still flies privately.

 Born and raised in Denison, Texas, Sullenberger pursued his childhood love of aviation at the United States Air Force Academy.
 In his graduation year at the academy, he received the Outstanding Cadet in Airmanship Award.
 In addition to his bachelor’s degree in psychology, he also has two master's degrees, one in industrial psychology from Purdue University and one in public administration from the University of Northern Colorado.
 He also has an honorary Doctorate of Letters from Purdue University.

 Upon graduation from the Academy, Sullenberger served as a fighter pilot for the United States Air Force from 1975 to 1980.
 He advanced to become a flight leader and a training officer, attaining the rank of captain.
 During his active duty, he was stationed in North America and Europe.
 After serving in the Air Force, Sullenberger became an airline pilot with Pacific Southwest Airlines, later acquired by US Airways, until his retirement from commercial flying in March 2010.